linsalrob/PhageHosts/README.md

 	'Sulfitobacter sp.' : '191468'
 ```

-Then you can generate the tsv file:
+Then we generate the tsv file:

 ```
 python PhageHosts/code/phage_host_taxonomy.py  > phage_host_taxonomy.tsv.
 ```

-I also just made two files with tuples of genome NC id and taxonomy id.
+We also just made two files with tuples of genome NC id and taxonomy id.
-NOTE: For the phage, the tax id is the id of the HOST not of the phage (so we can use it for scoring!!)
+**NOTE:** *For the phage, the tax id is the id of the HOST not of the phage (so we can use it for scoring!!)*

 ```
 python PhageHosts/code/phage2taxonomy.py  > phage_host_taxid.txt